-Company law is a vital module for anyone intending to operate in a commercial field.
-The syllabus centres on the way the law regulates companies and the facilities that company law offers, such as limited liability and transferability of shares, as well as corresponding burdens such as duties of disclosure and compliance with statutory procedures.
+A vital module for anyone intending to operate in a commercial field, the syllabus centres on the way the law regulates companies and the facilities that company law offers, such as limited liability and transferability of shares, as well as corresponding burdens such as duties of disclosure and compliance with statutory procedures.

-- Directors’ duties: The general duties of directors, and the codification of those duties.
+- Directors’ duties.
+The general duties of directors, and the codification of those duties.
 Statutory controls on directors, including rules on self-dealing and the criminalisation of insider trading.
 The enforcement of directors’ duties, including rule in Foss v Harbottle and the statutory derivative claim.
-Company disclosure and investigations by the Department for Business, Innovation and Skills.
+Company disclosure and investigations by the Department for Business, Energy and Industrial Strategy.

 - Explain the main concepts that underpin company law, including separate legal personality and limited liability